ASSERT-KTH/elle-elle-aime/README.md

 Requires python3.11 (or latest) and python-poetry.

-To setup elle-elle-aime, run the following command:
+To setup repairbench-framework, run the following command:
 ```bash
 ./setup.sh
 ```